 Shows the current system time.

-Time settings: → p.
-57
+Registration start time

-- In the Registration start time field enter the time when the next registration process should be started.
+- Enter the time when the next registration process should be started.
 Format: YYYY-MM-DD HH:mm. - Click on Start now....the DECT manager starts a registration process at the given time.
 If no time is set, the DECT manager will start registration at once.